 In addition, limited research suggests that women who are able to avoid hysterectomy after having placenta accreta are at risk of complications, including recurrent placenta accreta, with later pregnancies.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.

 Coping and support

-If your health care provider suspects that you have placenta accreta, you're likely worried about how your condition will affect your delivery, your baby and, possibly, your ability to become pregnant in the future.
+If your health care provider suspects that you have placenta accreta, you'll likely worry about how your condition will affect your delivery, your baby and, possibly, future pregnancies.

 To ease your anxiety:

 - Prepare for a hysterectomy.
-After the hysterectomy, you'll no longer have periods or be able to get pregnant.
-This might lead to a deep sense of loss.
-Ask your health care provider about what to expect during your recovery.
-If you need help coping with feelings of grief or depression, talk with a mental health provider.
+After the hysterectomy, you'll no longer have menstrual cycles or be able to get pregnant.
+Ask your health care provider about what to expect during your recovery, the length of recovery and how the surgery might affect your recovery after giving birth.

 - Take care of yourself.
 Set aside time for soothing activities that help you relax, such as reading or listening to music.
 Relaxation techniques, including meditation, deep breathing or guided imagery, may help ease stress and produce a feeling of calm.

 If you have vaginal bleeding during your third trimester, contact your health care provider right away.
 If the bleeding is severe, seek emergency care.